RakhithJK/BishopFox-sliver-wiki/Linux-Install-Script.md

 This script should work on Kali, Ubuntu, and RHEL (CentOS, etc) distributions of Linux.

 __⚠️ OPSEC:__ By default the Linux install script will bind multiplayer listener to `:31337` i.e. all interfaces.
-Ensure your firewalls are properly configured if this is a concern, or reconfigure the server to bind to localhost.
-Multiplayer is implemented using mTLS and per-operator bearer tokens, so this doesn't present a security problem (notwithstanding bugs in our implementation), but publicly exposing your multiplayer listener will make it trivial to identify what the server is running.
+Ensure your firewalls are properly configured if this is a concern, or reconfigure the server to bind to localhost if you only wish to allow local users.
+Multiplayer Mode is authenticated using mTLS/gRPC and per-operator bearer tokens, so this doesn't present a security problem (notwithstanding bugs in our implementation), but publicly exposing your multiplayer listener will make it trivial to identify what the server is running.

 ### One Liner